trishume/quickdown/Readme.md

 # Quickdown

-Quickdown is a fast lightweight cross-platform markdown viewer, for now.
-It was my project for Hack the North 2017.
+Quickdown is a fast lightweight cross-platform markdown viewer.
+It was written in 16 hours for Hack the North 2017.
 It's written in Rust and uses Webrender for efficient GPU rendering of large text documents.
+It's not polished for everyday use yet, it's mostly useful as a tech demo / example of how to use Webrender for UI-like things.
+But if someone really wants to use this I will review and accept your PRs to polish it.

 It was originally intended to be something much more ambitious, but I had to scale down my ambitions due to time constraints.
 See the "Background" section.